oVirt/ovirt-site/source/develop/release-management/features/storage/serial-execution-of-asynchronous-tasks.html.md

 This new entity will represent how oVirt engine handles a single SPMAsyncTask, instead of how it's handled by CommandBase today.
 Its methods:

 *   beforeTask - the execution carried out on the engine side before firing an async task.
-This is analogous the today's executeAction() body, and includes updating BEs and persisting them in the databsae.
+This is analogous the today's executeAction() body, and includes updating BEs and persisting them in the database.
 *   createTask - how to create the async task
 *   endSuccessfully - the code to run when a task ends successfully
 *   endWithFailure - the code to run when a task ends unsuccessfully